MimicTester1307/web_tech_final_project/README.md

 ## Code functionalities are documented within the code as needed.

 ## Live Link
 Code was hosted on Azure at http://20.108.172.157/web_tech_final_project (for public pages) and http://20.108.172.157/web_tech_final_project/admin_access (for admin pages).
-Student credit will expire in the future though, which would render the site inaccessible.
+Student credit could expire in the future though, which would render the site inaccessible.